argoproj-labs/hera/docs/examples/suspend.md

 # Suspend

-This example showcases how to use a `suspend` template with Hera.
+This example showcases how to use a `suspend` template with Hera

 ```python
 from hera import Suspend, Task, Workflow